altancode/apex/service.md

 Also look at the log and verify it has entries matches the current time.
 For example,

 tail -n 50 -F /home/pi/apex/apex.log

+# Make It Better!

+This is a very basic service.
+It would be best to change the logging to go to /var/log/apex.log and change the config to be /etc/apex.yaml or similar.
+Also, you could create a separate user.